 Are we a match made in heaven?
 Check out our reviews and schedule a call with Chris.
 He’s a nice guy and he won’t try to convince you we’re right for you if we’re not.

-Here are some ways you may be thinking short-term when you should be thinking long-term:
+Here are some short-sighted decisions you may be making…

 While we’re on the topic of email, be thoughtful about email frequency.
 Sending too many emails is a sure-fire way to frustrate customers and lead them to hit the “Unsubscribe” button –